kallydev/kallydev/README.md

 </h2>
 <p>
     <samp>
-        I'm a full-stack developer, started programming in junior high school, and currently live in China.
+        I'm a full-stack developer, started programming in junior high school.
 I like open source, and most of the time I'm active on GitHub.
     </samp>
 </p>
 <p>